muratk5n/thirdwave/en/README.md

 ---

 "Rouble trouble".
-I guess there will be no rouble 'rubble'
+Then there will be no rouble 'rubble'

 "Rouble Trouble: Why the New Russian Gas Payment Scheme Matters"